Marie Boivin: Biography and career

-Louis Boivin died shortly thereafter, leaving her with a daughter and little money.
+She returned to Paris to study in the medical field and became Marie-Louise Lachapelle's student, assistant, and friend at La Maternité.
+She received her diploma in 1800, and stayed at Versailles to practice.
 She became a midwife at a local hospital, and in 1801 became its superintendent.
 In that role she convinced Jean-Antoine Chaptal to add a special school of obstetrics.
-Mme Boivin continues to study in the medical field.
-Mme Boivin then became Marie-Louise Lachapelle's student, assistant, and friend in Paris.
-Mme Boivin received her diploma in 1800, and stayed at Versailles to practice.

-Career

-When her husband died, she returned to Paris to assist Mme Lachapelle at La Maternite.
-During that time, Mme Boivin developed a close relationship with Dr. Chaussier.
-Because of professional jealousy of her colleague and friend Mme Lachapelle, Mme Boivin resigned her position in 1811, and she rejected the offer of Mme Lachapelle's position after the latter died in 1822.
+During that time, Mme Boivin developed a close relationship with Dr. François Chaussier.
+Because of professional jealousy of her colleague and friend Mme Lachapelle, Mme Boivin resigned her position in 1811.
 She accepted a position for servants' wages at a Paris hospital for fallen women.
 In the subsequent years she served as co-director or director at a number of hospitals, including the General Hospital for Seine-et-Oise (1814), a temporary military hospital (1815), the Hospice de la Maternité, and the Maison Royale de Santé.
 She was also member of several medical societies.
 She has published articles and books about her own case and her uterine speculum.
 Her Mémorial de l'art des accouchements (1817) went through several editions and became a standard textbook.
+She rejected the offer of Mme Lachapelle's position after the latter died in 1822.

 Contribution

-Mme Boivin invented a new pelvimeter, and a vaginal speculum which was used to dilate the vagina and the examination of the cervix.
+Mme Boivin invented a new pelvimeter, and a vaginal speculum which was used to dilate the vagina in order to examine the cervix.
 Her invention helped not only her female patients, but also medical practitioners.
-She is one of the first to use stethoscope to listen to the fetal heart.
+She is one of the first to use stethoscopes to listen to the fetal heart.
 She was given credit for discovering the cause of certain types of bleeding, the cause of miscarriages and diseases of the placenta and uterus.
-Radcliffe stated that she 'was undertaking surgical treatments which in other countries were the prerogative of the men.'
+Radcliffe stated that Mme Boivin "was undertaking surgical treatments which in other countries were the prerogative of the men".
 Mme Boivin was also one of the first surgeons to amputate the cervix uteri for a cancerous growth.
-Because Mme Boivin was an innovative and skillful gynecological surgeon, German universities became more opened to the idea of women becoming skilled in gynecological surgery.
+Because Mme Boivin was an innovative and skillful gynecological surgeon, German universities became more open to the idea of women becoming skilled in gynecological surgery.